KrisLaw98/KLawrence.github.io/README.md

 In this exercise, I used data from the [Texas Water Development Board (TWDB)](https://www.twdb.texas.gov/surfacewater/surveys/completed/list/index.asp) to create an interpolated elevation surface of Lake Arlington, clip it to the lake boundary, generate contours, and add labels for elevation values.

--First I obtain the shapefiles for Lake Arlington's 2007-12 survey from the TWDB website.
+-First, I obtain the shapefiles for Lake Arlington's 2007-12 survey from the TWDB website.

 Perform TIN Interpolation:
    - Open the Processing Toolbox and find the TIN Interpolation tool.